mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

             sender (Union[str, object, Any]): If a string, interprted as the signal. signal (Union[str, Any]): In practice a string, or dispatcher.
-            Any if sender is a string interpreted as the slot. slot (Optional[Callable], optional): In practice a functon or method.
+            Any if sender is a string interpreted as the slot. slot (Optional[Callable], optional): In practice a function or method.
             Defaults to None.

         Raises: